csinop/FAFM/README.md

+/*OUTDATED ATM*/
+//most functionalities are the same, but the app might be different than what you read here//
+//I will update it as soon as I can.

 # FAFM is a Planner for Bodybuilding
      The app has several different fitness moves, more can be added without any trouble.
 # With FAFM: